First Probe of Sub-GeV Dark Matter Beyond the Cosmological Expectation with the COHERENT CsI Detector at the SNS

+Additionally, as there are few accelerator-based searches for DM that test the DM-quark coupling, we also compare our constraint to both astroparticle and accelerator-based searches of light DM sensitive to the quark coupling.
+Comparisons to astroparticle results are made by averaging the coherent DM-nucleus cross section given in Eqn.~\ref{eqn:DMCohXSec} with couplings determined by our constraint over the velocity distribution expected for the DM halo near Earth~\cite{Lacroix_2020}.
+This result is also shown in Fig.~\ref{fig:Result}.
+Our constraint improves on all constraints of the DM-quark coupling for masses below 166~MeV/$c^2$ where COHERENT data probes more than an order of magnitude of previously untested parameter space.
+At higher masses, astroparticle experiments exploiting the Migdal effect~\cite{migdalOriginal,Vergados:2005dpd,Ibe:2017yqa} dominate~\cite{PhysRevLett.123.241803,PhysRevLett.123.161301} with an additional constraint from CRESST-III~\cite{CRESST:2019jnq}.

-As our constraint depends on our particular choice of $\alpha_D$, we can explore this parameter by constraining the values of $\alpha_D$ for which we reject the cosmological concentration at 90$\%$, as shown in Fig.~\ref{fig:AlphaResult}.
+As our constraint depends on our particular choice of $\alpha_D$, we can explore this parameter by constraining the values of $\alpha_D$ for which we reject the relic abundance at 90$\%$, as shown in Fig.~\ref{fig:AlphaResult}.
+For a given DM mass, the relic abundance is given by a fixed value of $Y$.
+Decreasing $\alpha_D$ while holding $Y$ fixed at the relic abundance increases $\varepsilon\propto1/\sqrt{\alpha_D}$ such that the overall signal rate expected in COHERENT, which scales like $\varepsilon^4\alpha_D\propto1/\alpha_D$, increases.
+Thus, we show the lower bounds for allowed $\alpha_D$.
 For scalar DM, we constrain the cosmological abundance with very conservative choices of $\alpha_D$.
 However, if DM is a Majorana or a pseudo-Dirac fermion, significant parameter space remains.
-In the future, with larger detectors sensitive to lower nuclear recoils, \cevns{} data can probe fermion DM models at conservative choices of $\alpha_D$, which favor $Y$ values up to $20\times$ lower.
+In the future, with larger detectors sensitive to lower nuclear recoils, \cevns{} data can probe fermion DM models at $\alpha_D\approx0.5$, which favor $Y$ values up to $20\times$ lower.